Sharp Quantitative Stability of the Dirichlet spectrum near the ball: Proof of Theorem : linear bound on clusters of multiple eigenvalues

-The proof follows the same plan as in the non-degenerate case.
-The main difference with the case when $\lambda_k(B)$ is simple concerns the $C^{1,\gamma}$ estimates of a minimizer $\Om$.
-When $\delta>0$ we again apply the results from \cite{KL18} - with the extra effort of obtaining estimates uniform in the multiplicity $m$.
-On the other hand, when $\delta<0$ we cannot directly apply \cite{MTV21}; instead we see \eqref{eq_funcvect} as a vectorial version of the problem studied in \cite{MTV21}, and follow the strategy of \cite{MTV21} (as in \cite{DS11} for the one-phase free boundary problem) by proving first some partial Harnack inequality (see Proposition \ref{prop_harnack}) and then get by contradiction an improvement of flatness (see Proposition \ref{prop_flatness_improv}) in order to get $C^{1,\gamma}$ regularity of a minimizer $\Om$.
-In this second case we also follow carefully the dependency of the estimates in the multiplicity.
+The main difference with the case when $\lambda_k(B)$ is simple concerns the {\BBB $\C^{1,\gamma}$} estimates of a minimizer $\Om${\BBB, which was the purpose of Lemma \ref{lem_C1gamma} in the previous section}.
+When $\delta>0$ we {\BBB are able to }again apply the results from \cite{KL18}, {\BBB but we need to obtain estimates that are} uniform in the multiplicity $m$. {\BBB However}, when $\delta<0$ we cannot directly apply \cite{MTV21} {\BBB as we did in Section \ref{sec_lin}}; instead we {\BBB have to }see \eqref{eq_funcvect} as a vectorial version of the problem studied in \cite{MTV21}, and follow the strategy of \cite{MTV21} (as in \cite{DS11} for the one-phase free boundary problem) by proving first some partial Harnack inequality (see Proposition \ref{prop_harnack}) and then get by contradiction an improvement of flatness (see Proposition \ref{prop_flatness_improv}) in order to get {\BBB $\C^{1,\gamma}$} regularity of a minimizer $\Om$.
+In this second case we {\BBB must} also follow carefully the dependency of the estimates in the multiplicity. {\BBB These new technical results are gathered in Sections \ref{ssect:harnack} and \ref{ssect:flatness} below, but as announced, we start by summarizing the first steps of the strategy for which the proofs are very similar to the ones in Section \ref{sec_lin}:}

-The existence of a solution for \eqref{eq_funcvect}, the first regularity estimates and the existence of blow-ups are proved in the same way than in Section \ref{sec_lin} (see Proposition \ref{prop_existence}, Proposition \ref{lem_reg} and Proposition \ref{lem_blowup} respectively).
-Going from $\mathcal{C}^{1,\gamma}$ to $\mathcal{C}^{2,\gamma}$ is also similar.
-We gather the results and emphasize the slight differences in the proofs.

 \begin{lemma} Let $\Om$ be a domain such that

 Then if $|\delta|\ll k^{-1-\frac{2}{n}}$, we have the following properties (up to a translation of $\Om$): \begin{itemize}[label=\textbullet] \item $|\Om\Delta B|\lesssim k^{\frac{1}{2}+\frac{1}{n}}|\delta|^\frac{1}{2}$. \item It holds